isi-usc-edu/AI-and-data-ethics/schedule.md

 ---

-The sessions will be virtual, and will be recorded.
-Links to attend the sessions will be emailed privately after [registration](https://isi-usc-edu.github.io/AI-and-data-ethics/register).

 ## Tuesday January 11 2022 at 4-6pm PST ##

 | **Session I: Data Ethics and Privacy** |  <a href="https://youtu.be/xYqY4QbFQOU">**Video Recording**</a> |